Saim-Maqsood/Javascript-2024/README.md

-# Javascript-course-2024
-Private repo for JS projects
+# Javascript-course-2024 repo for JS Fundamentals